lewyh/moc2fits/README.md

 Downloads SDSS DR9 MOC file hosted on WFCAM Science Archive, converts the HEALPIX coverage information into a numpy array and writes out to a FITS image.

-Requires numpy, astropy & healpix.
+Requires numpy, astropy & healpy.

 Max resolution of ~3.5 arcmin limited by MOC file order.